ElektraInitiative/libelektra/doc/news/_preparation_next_release.md

 ## Highlights

-- `kdb` no longer permits write operations on cascading keys that do not correspond to an existsing key.
+- `kdb` now prohibits write operations on cascading keys that miss a corresponding existing key.
 See the details in the `Tools` section below and the new subsection on cascading writes in the [tutorial](/doc/tutorials/cascading.md) on cascading keys for further information. _(Alexander Firbas)_
 - <<HIGHLIGHT1>>
 - <<HIGHLIGHT2>>
 - <<HIGHLIGHT3>>